-- 41. The appointment of an Honorary Senior Treasurer shall be determined by the Council on the advice of the relevant Faculty Union or Committee President or Chair and he or she shall: - 1.
-Act as payment authority to the relevant bank account, - Oversee all expenditure and bring any possible anomalies or discrepancies in the financial management of that Faculty Union or Committee to the attention of the relevant President or Chair and the Union Honorary Senior Treasurer, and - Ensure that all books and financial records pertaining to the relevant account are submitted to the Union General Manager within 15 days of the end of the financial year.
+- 41. The appointment of an Honorary Senior Treasurer shall be determined by the Council on the advice of the relevant Faculty Union, Constituent or Campus Union or Committee President or Chair and he or she shall: - 1.
+Act as payment authority to the relevant bank account, - 2.
+Oversee all expenditure and bring any possible anomalies or discrepancies in the financial management of that Faculty Union or Committee to the attention of the relevant President or Chair and the Union Honorary Senior Treasurer, and - 3.
+Ensure that all books and financial records pertaining to the relevant account are submitted to the Union Operations Manager within 15 days of the end of the financial year.